-What Victims of Old Dominion Truck Crashes Need to Know
+What Victims of Old Dominion Semi-Truck Crashes Need to Know

 When people find their lives upended by a serious commercial truck crash, the last thing they usually think about is the legal ramifications of their situation.
-Most people believe, and trucking companies do their best to confirm, the idea that the company who caused their crash will take care of them.
-The reality is very different.
+Most people's belief, which trucking companies do their best to confirm, is that the company that caused their crash will take care of them.
+In almost every case, the reality is quite different.

-For multi-billion dollar companies like Old Dominion, payouts to victims injured or killed by their drivers are just another expense that has to be controlled.
-I realize some people may be skeptical of this claim, but you don't have to take my word for it: it's a disclosed business risk in the quarterly reports that the company issues to investors.
-It's actually number 9 on the list of expenses, right next to increased costs for employee health coverage.
+For multi-billion dollar companies like Old Dominion, payouts to victims injured or killed by their drivers are just another expense for management to control.
+I realize some people may be skeptical of this claim, but you don't have to take my word for it: it's a disclosed business risk in the quarterly reports that the company issues to investors, right next to increased costs for employee health coverage.

-If a business discloses payouts from personal injury claims as an unpredictable expense, what are they odds that they won't do their best to control that expense?
-Who loses out when they succeed?
-The people that the company has killed or injured.
+If a business lists payouts from personal injury claims as an unpredictable expense, isn't it likely they'll do everything they can to control that expense?
+To the extent that they succeed in doing so, the people that the company has killed or injured will lose out.
 Dallas truck accident Attorney Michael Grossman has a problem with that, which is why he fights for the victims of trucking company negligence.

 - What is Old Dominion Freight Line?

-- How many serious crashes is Old Dominion involved in over a 2 year period?
+- How many serious crashes has Old Dominion been involved in over the last two years?

-- How can I hold Old Dominion accountable for the injuries that they caused or the loss of a loved one?
+- How can I hold Old Dominion accountable for the injuries or deaths caused by their drivers?

 An Overview of Old Dominion Freight Line

-With revenue that exceeds $3.3 billion, Thomasville, N.C.-based Old Dominion Freight Line is the 11th largest trucking company in the United States.
+With revenue that exceeded $3.3 billion in 2017, Thomasville, N.C.-based Old Dominion Freight Line is the 11th largest trucking company in the United States.
 The company focuses on less than truckload (LTL), truckload dedicated, and intermodal transportation.
-To accomplish these tasks, the company owns a fleet of more than 8,300 trucks, 32,890 trailers, and employs around 10,000 drivers.
-Collectively, the fleet transports goods more than 715 million miles in a year.
+To accomplish these tasks, the company uses a fleet of more than 8,300 trucks and 32,890 trailers, driven by around 10,000 drivers.
+Collectively, the fleet transported goods more than 715 million miles in 2017.

 With so many trucks, traveling so many miles, accidents are a likely consequence.
-Over the last 2 years, Old Dominion trucks collided with other vehicles 675 times.
+Over the last 2 years, Old Dominion trucks collided with other vehicles badly enough to require towing from the scene 675 times.
 According to the federal government, 202 of those crashes resulted in at least a single injury, while 22 proved fatal.
-For a bit of perspective, that's a little under one wreck every single day.
+For a bit of perspective, that's a just under one wreck every single day.

-In interest of transparency, I have to mention that these statistics don't consider fault for crashes.
-If an Old Dominion truck was part of the crash, it's included in the numbers.
-It's safe to say that Old Dominion isn't responsible for all of these collisions.
+In the interest of transparency, I should mention that these statistics don't consider fault for crashes.
+If an Old Dominion truck was part of the crash, it's included in the numbers and it's safe to say that Old Dominion isn't responsible for all of these collisions.
 However, it's equally unlikely that they aren't responsible for any of them.

 From this information, we can reasonably infer that Old Dominion is a company that has plenty of experience looking out for their interests in the aftermath of a crash and significant resources available to protect those interests.